cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/interviews.md

 Join us as we talk with the legendary [Dr. David Burns](https://feelinggood.com/) about how we can break through the old thinking habits that bind us and begin to live a more happy, harmonious life where we can feel good now.
 Stephanie is a superb therapist and dynamic radio personality from Colorado.
 It was an honor to be on her show.
 She is co-authoring a book on how to live a “spark-filled life.”
 It should be completed soon, so you’ll likely be hearing from Stephanie a lot next year!

-Following the interview, Stephanie visited my Tuesday training group at Stanford and participated in one of our **Feeling Good Podcasts** with some students in the group.
-She suggested we might want to broadcast the Tuesday group live so that therapists from all over the world could join us.
-We are thinking about that, but will have to check with the powers that be to see if we could get permission to broadcast from Stanford, as well as our Tuesday group members who may have mixed feelings, due to the intensely personal nature of the training.

-Let me know what you think about this idea!

-My second interview with Stephanie was on the evolution of traditional Cognitive Behavioral Therapy (CBT) into the new TEAM-CBT.
-Fabrice and I will publish it for you shortly.
-My third interview with Stephanie will be on the interpersonal TEAM model—how to convert conflicted relationships into loving, rewarding ones.

-Mon, 11 Jun 2018 08:00:00 +0000

 ### [099: Lisa Nicole Bell Interview — Behind the Brilliance](http://feelinggood.libsyn.com/099-lisa-nicole-bell-interview-behind-the-brilliance)